Package com.tccc.kos.commons.util

 getPauseReasonStrings

-then it can return a custom string to use in this call.
+Return a list of pause reasons converted to more human-readable strings.
+By default this will return the class names of the reasons, but if the object implementsPauseReasonthen it can return a custom string to use in this call.
 This can be useful if the pause reasons need to be logged or returned via endpoint as this prevents the objects from being serialized, but still allows control over how they appear.- Returns:

 - the list of reasons converted to strings